jlpainter/turbine-webstore/README.md

 3. **Update PayPal callback URL:**
    - In `src/main/java/com/jivecast/webstore/paypal/PaymentServices.java`, set the `SERVER_URL` to the correct base URL where your app will be hosted.

+## 🔐 Default Admin Login

+Once the application is deployed, you can log into the admin panel using the default credentials:

+- **Username:** `admin`
+- **Password:** `password`

+You should change these credentials immediately after setup for security.

 ## 💳 PayPal Integration

 WebStore uses the PayPal API for transaction processing.
 You’ll need to: